 EFL instructor - English language schools in Osaka and Kyoto, Japan.
 Teaching English as a Foreign Language to Japanese nationals of various ages.

-Association for Asian Studies (AAS); Central Eurasian Studies Society (CESS); British Association for Chinese Studies (BACS - Council Member, 2011-present); list member, Asia In The North.
+Association for Asian Studies (AAS); Central Eurasian Studies Society (CESS); British Association for Chinese Studies (BACS - Council Member, 2011-2014); list member, Asia In The North.

 Spoken and written Chinese, Japanese and Uyghur; written French and German.

 Aside from academic activities, Dr Smith Finley writes occasional articles for the UK media and acts as consultant to a number of independent documentary filmmakers, news correspondents, legal firms, refugee support organisations, and governmental and non-governmental organisations.
 She is a trained classical pianist.

-My research interests include the formation, transformation, hybridisation and globalisation of identities among the Uyghurs of Xinjiang, NW China; strategies of symbolic resistance in Xinjiang; alternative representations of Uyghur identities in popular song/culture; the gendering of ethnopolitics in the hostess industry in Xinjiang; continuity and change in gender roles among Uyghurs in urban Xinjiang (involving the socio-cultural analysis of gendered Uyghur proverbs); and newly emerging ideologies of animal rights in contemporary urban China.
+My research interests include the formation, transformation, hybridisation and globalisation of identities among the Uyghurs of Xinjiang, NW China; strategies of symbolic resistance in Xinjiang; alternative representations of Uyghur identities in popular song/culture; the gendering of ethnopolitics in the hostess industry in Xinjiang; continuity and change in gender roles among Uyghurs in urban Xinjiang (involving the socio-cultural analysis of gendered Uyghur proverbs); and potential connections between newly emerging ideologies of animal rights and the sense of social/civic responsibility in contemporary urban China.